Conor Duffy talks about fishing his favourite stretch of canal, the Regent's Canal between Hackney and Haggerston.

 A large number of fish that get caught on the lure come from along the towpath edge of the canal.
 However, never be afraid to cast straight into the middle and allow the lure to sink into the cruising channel.

-My top tip if you have time is to do a reccy on a "Boris Bike," find some likely looking spots and go straight to those with your fishing rod.
+My top tip if you have time is to do a reccy of the canal on a 'Boris Bike' (hireable bikes that can be collected and deposited at pavement locations all over London).
+Find some likely looking spots and then go straight to those with your fishing rod.
 It will save a lot of time walking past long lines of moored boats.